BUILDING REHABILITATION TECHNOLOGIES

 Learning Assessment Procedures

-The course includes a final examination consisting of an interview conducted in English, intended to test the following results:
+includes a final examination consisting of an interview conducted in English,

 1.